Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Proofs of the main results

 \section{Proofs of the main results}

-The proofs of this section use the so-called doubling of variables technique of Kruzhkov~\cite{Kru70} (see also~\cite{Alibaud,Cifani/Jakobsen} for nonlocal equations) along with ideas from~\cite{Kuznetsov}.
+The proofs of this section use the so-called doubling of variables technique of Kruzhkov~\cite{Kru70} along with ideas from~\cite{Jakobsen/Karlsen,Kuznetsov}; for other relevant references, see also e.g.~\cite{Alibaud,Cifani/Jakobsen,KaUl10} for nonlocal equations.
 It consists in considering~$u$ as a function of the new variables~$(y,s)$ and using the approximate units~$\phi^{\epsilon,\delta}$ in~\eqref{nat:test-kuznetsov} as test functions.
-For brevity, we do not specify the variables of~$u=u(y,s)$,~$v=v(x,t)$ and~$\phi^{\epsilon,\delta}=\phi^{\epsilon,\delta}(x,t,y,s)$ when the context is clear.
-Moreover, the Lebesgue measure~$\dif x \, \dif t \, \dif y \, \dif s$ is denoted by~$\dif w$.
+For brevity, we do not specify anymore the variables of~$u=u(y,s)$,~$v=v(x,t)$ and~$\phi^{\epsilon,\delta}=\phi^{\epsilon,\delta}(x,t,y,s)$ when the context is clear; recall also that~$\dif x \, \dif t \, \dif y \, \dif s$ is denoted by~$\dif w$.